The Educational Transitions: Continuity and Change (ETC2) Research Team consists of a number of projects.

 Download the Project Information Sheet.

-Research Team: Sue Dockett, Bob Perry, Emma Kearney, Jessamy Davies, Kathryn Hopps-Wallis, Paige Lee, Natasha Hard
+Research Team: Sue Dockett, Bob Perry, Emma Kearney, Jessamy Davies, Kathryn Hopps, Paige Lee, Natasha Hard

 Funded by: Australian Research Council, Discovery Grant